Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7990 should in theory be a lot superior to the Radeon R9 290 overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7990 should theoretically be a lot better than the Radeon R9 290 overall. (explain)

-Texel RateThe Radeon HD 7990 is quite a bit (more or less 90%) more effective at AF than the Radeon R9 290. (explain)
+Texel RateThe Radeon HD 7990 is quite a bit (more or less 90%) better at texture filtering than the Radeon R9 290. (explain)

-Pixel RateThe Radeon HD 7990 is a little bit (about 19%) faster with regards to FSAA than the Radeon R9 290, and also should be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 7990 is a bit (about 19%) more effective at FSAA than the Radeon R9 290, and should be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison